 Before starting the investigation, outside counsel debated—internally and with the client—whether this endeavor should be a “discoverable investigation” with the HR Dep’t as the titular head, or a “privileged investigation” led by a specific outside lawyer.

 They ultimately decided to conduct a “privileged investigation.”
 The lawyers labeled these emails as “Confidential” and “Attorney-Client Privileged.”
 Unfortunately, these emails also revealed that this complaint represented Yusen’s third from the same department.
 You may read these emails here.

-Yusen later fired Guy, allegedly because she recorded and distributed a conversation with her supervisor.
-Guy sued, and sought production of outside counsel’s investigation file and notes.
+Yusen later fired the employee, allegedly because she recorded and distributed a conversation with her supervisor.
+The employee sued, and sought production of outside counsel’s investigation file and notes.
 For reasons that are unclear from the public record, Yusen produced some—but not all—of its counsel’s investigation file.
 It argued, however, that the privilege and work-product doctrine protected certain emails created before and during the investigation.

 The Magistrate Judge, in an opinion available here, rejected the privilege and work-product claims.

 Noting the discussion between conducting a “discoverable investigation” or a “privileged investigation,” the Magistrate Judge found that Yusen HR Dep’t often conducts the internal investigations.
 For this reason, and citing CA6’s Alomari decision (see my post here), the privilege did not apply—to the pre-investigation emails or those sent during it—because the emails’ “predominant purpose” was not to solicit legal advice.